Cheeden/tp/docs/UserGuide.md

 Format: `addprogress INDEX Date|Description`

 * Adds a lesson progress entry to the student at the specified INDEX.
-* `DATE` must be in the format YYYY-MM-DD.
-* `PROGRESS` is a short description of what was covered or achieved in that lesson.
 * Each new entry will be added to the student’s lesson progress history.
-* Entries can later be viewed with the view command.
+* Entries can later be viewed with the `viewlessons` command.

 > **Tip:**
 >Use the `addprogress` command regularly to keep an updated record of each student’s learning progress.